Employment Law Clinic - Taking Care of the Legal Stuff, and hammer logo in yellow circle with motion tails

 Write a Disciplinary & Grievance Policy

 The ACAS Code of Practice 1 Disciplinary and Grievance Procedures is not a disciplinary procedure.
-Rather, it sets out standards/guidance on how disciplinary and grievance situations should be dealt with; employers will still need to have their own procedure in place, which should follow the principals contained in the Code of Practice (CoP).
+Rather, it sets out standards/guidance on how disciplinary and grievance situations should be dealt with; employers will still need to have their own procedure in place, which should follow the principles contained in the Code of Practice (CoP).
 An unreasonable failure to follow the CoP can still lead to awards adjusted by up to 25 percent.

 As part of the Statement of Particulars, a company's disciplinary & grievance procedures should be provided to staff within two months of them commencing employment.